dadodasyra/McdoFormsFiller/README.md

 # McDo Forms Filler

-This is a bot who auto-fill with some random data the forms available [here](https://survey2.medallia.eu/?hellomcdo).
+This is a bot who auto-fill with some random data into the forms available [here](https://survey2.medallia.eu/?hellomcdo) from McDonald's.

 This code is pretty hardcoded and pretty slow (8 sec to fill a form).

-It can be used for example to avoid asking clients to fill the forms but keep the bounty.

 ### Installation